Souhail-O/igr204-baby_names/README.md

 As 'input', there exist two versions for the choropleth map :
  - 'Population' shows the number of births by department ;
  - 'Max names' shows the most frequent name by department.
-This graph is also useful to see regional effects across the country, on a glance).
+This graph is also useful to see regional effects across the country, on a glance.

 There also exist multiple filters :
  - A filter by gender (girls, boys or both) ;